 James R. Splaine is a Democrat long active in civic affairs.
 He served in the state senate for three two-year terms, beginning in 1979, and twelve non-consecutive terms in the House of Representatives, a total of 30 years as a legislator.
-He has been a member of the Portsmouth School Board and is a nine term member of the Portsmouth City Council, six of those terms as Deputy Mayor, a position he holds at this writing.
+He has been a member of the Portsmouth School Board, Police Commission, and is a nine term member of the Portsmouth City Council, six of those terms serving as Deputy Mayor, a position he held at the time of this writing.
+A version of this article appeared in the 2021 edition of the NH Manual For the General Court, No. 67 published by the New Hampshire Secretary of State.
+Also known as "The Red Book."